jarecoo/practice/notes.md

 - “‘There is no vice which lacks a defense, none that at the outset its’t modest and easily intervened…For every emotion is at first weak.
 Later it rouses itself and gathers strength as it moves along - it’s easier to slow it down than to supplant it.’ -Seneca, Moral Letters, 106.2b03a ’Rivers’ Publilius Syrus reminds us with and epigram, ‘are easiest to cross at their source.’ that’s what Seneca means too.
 The raging waters and early currents of bd habits, ill discipline, chaos, and dysfunction — somewhere they began as no more than just a trickle.”
 TDS p175
 - “How important it is to catch the mind, in a soft way, a very light way.
 When you realize the mind’s racing off, knowing that it’s quite possibly racing off to a place of imbalance, when you feel an emotion begin to get very strong, recognizing that if you can be present with that emotion, and it offers you the opportunity of choice, of not allowing it to overwhelm you, but instead simply being present with it, experiencing it, and then letting it go, maintaining that sense of balance. ” Headspace, Balance Day 9, epilogue, https://my.headspace.com/play/69
 - “’The task of a philosopher: we should bring our will into harmony with whatever happens, so that nothing happens against our will and nothing that we wish for fails to happen.’ -Epictetus, Discourses, 2.14.7 This isn’t just semantic playing.
 It is a central facet of the philosopher’s worldview.
 Today, don’t try to impose your will on the world.
 Instead see yourself as fortunate to receive and respond to the will in the world.“ TDS p.200
+- “’Receive without pride, let go without attachment.’ -Marcus Aurelius, Meditations, 8.33 [Cato] responded to the honor [of being assigned command of the military] and the dishonor [having the command stripped days after assignment] the same way: with indifference and acceptance.
+Do not take the slights of the day personally — or the exciting rewards and recognitions either, especially when duty has assigned you an important cause.
+Trivial details like the rise and fall of your position has nothing to say about you as a person.
+Only your behavior — as Cato’s did — will.”
+TDS
+- “If you can meet with Triumph and Disaster  - And treat those two impostors just the same;” -IF

 ### Live in the Present Moment
 - “The longest and shortest life, then, amount to the same, for the present moment lasts the same for all and is all anyone possesses.” -Marcus Aurelius, Meditations, 2.14; The Daily Stoic, p.85